ittweb/magento1-newsletter/README.md

 # Magento 1 Newsletter API
-## Modulo per Vue Storefront 1.x
+## Module for Vue Storefront 1.x

-Questo modulo nasce per integrare la funzionalità della newsletter di Vue Storefront con Magento 1.
-Ciò non toglie che possa essere usato anche per altri scopi, dal momento che questa API è agnostica e sganciata da VSF.
+This module gives the ability to connect the Magento 1 newsletter with Vue Storefront.

+## IMPORTANT

+To work correctly this module needs the installation of the module for the [Vue Storefront API](https://github.com/ittweb/vsfapi-magento1-newsletter)

+### API Endpoint
+The structure for all the endpoints is: `/ittweb_newsletter/index/METHOD_NAME`.

+The `email` parameter is always request, as a BODY in JSON format.

-### Struttura endpoint
+### Methods name
-Gli endpoint che vengono creati sono tutti formati così: `/ittweb_newsletter/index/NOME_METODO`.

-Ai vari endpoint va passato il parametro `email`, come BODY in formato JSON.

-### Metodi a disposizione

-check => restituisce 200 se l'utente è iscritto, 501 in caso negativo
+check => returns 200 if the user is subscribed, 501 otherwise

-subscribe => restituisce 500 se l'operazione fallisce
+subscribe => returns 500 if the operation fail

-unsubscribe => come sopra
+unsubscribe => like above

-## Modulo per Magento 2
+## Module for Magento 2
-Il modulo equivalente per Magento 2, sempre realizzato da ITTweb, è disponibile su [GitHub](https://github.com/ittweb/magento2-newsletter-api).
-Il relativo "aggancio" tra Magento 2 e VSF-API è anch'esso presente su [GitHub](https://github.com/ittweb/vsfapi-magento2-newsletter).
+The same module for Magento 2 is available on [GitHub](https://github.com/ittweb/magento2-newsletter-api).
+Also the "bridge" between Magento 2 and VSF-API is on [GitHub](https://github.com/ittweb/vsfapi-magento2-newsletter).